 Discharging tax debts in bankruptcy

-There many myths about bankruptcy and taxes.
+There are many myths about bankruptcy and taxes.
 Some experts say that tax debts are not dischargeable.
 Others say they are.

 In reality, some tax debts are dischargeable while others aren’t.
 Here are answers to common questions about tax debts and bankruptcy.